 A good start to recognize the triggers of aggression is observing what was going on during the minutes previous of the bullier cat attaching the victim cat.
 When you properly identify these triggers you can help to change the situation.
 Consider that in some cases the aggression from one cat could be a sign of a medical condition, such as hypothyroidism, arthritis and others.
 It’s a good idea discard a medical problem if the situation doesn’t change.
 The older the cat, the more chances that the cause of an aggressive behavior is a underlying medical condition.

 When a cat feels that his territory is being threatened, it will display behavior such as chasing the “intruder”, hissing and swatting if close contact happens with the victim cat.
 Cats are very territorial animals and sometimes female cats show territorial behavior as well.

 Did one of your cats reach sexual maturity?
 Did you introduce a new cat or a new member of your family in your home?
 Do you have a neighboring cat walking outside and can be spotted by your indoor cats?
 Did one of your cats stay at the Vet for some days and came back home?
 Answering these questions will give you an idea if you are having a territorial issue with one of your cats.

-When cats feel territorially threatened they can display aggression towards one particular individual, either another cat or a family member.
+When cats feel threatened in their territory they can display aggression towards one particular individual, either another cat or a family member.
 In a multi-cat household a bullier cat can be aggressive with only one feline while being tolerant with other cats.
-If you brought home a new cat or if the kitten is now an adult cat and your other feline is showing aggressive behavior, your cat feels its territory threatened.
+If you brought home a new cat or if the kitten is now an adult cat and your other feline is showing aggressive behavior, the aggressive cat feels its territory threatened.